Reception 2019 - 2020

 Once we have settled and know each other a little, our interests will guide the learning opportunities provided, adapting the environment as appropriate.
-During the autumn term there are several festivals and celebrations to enjoy, including Hallowe’en, Bonfire night and Diwali and, of course, Christmas.
-We will incorporate these into our learning.
+During the autumn term there are several festivals and celebrations to enjoy, including Hallowe’en, Bonfire night and of course Christmas.

-As soon as all the children are attending school full-time, we begin our daily phonics lessons, establishing the expectations through games and songs.
-We also begin our afternoon reading activities, enjoying our daily Book Club: after sharing a story with our friends in Nursery, we help the children to develop their reading skills whilst enjoying a shared text in a small group twice per week.
+We will begin our daily phonics lessons once the children are all in school full time, establishing the expectations through games and songs.
+We will also begin our afternoon reading activities, enjoying our daily Book Club: after sharing a class story, we help the children to develop their reading skills whilst enjoying a shared text in a small group twice per week.
 As these skills progress, more challenging texts will be offered, having been carefully differentiated for each child and group of children.
 We ask for your support in helping develop your child’s reading skills with regular reading at home.
 It is important that s/he receives a breadth of reading materials in order for him/her to fully consolidate and apply the skills s/he needs in his/her later learning.
 They bring their reading books home every day, with the opportunity of changing it each time their reading record is signed to show they have read at home.
 Thank you.